-This identification problem is attributed to the partial equilibrium approach of the habitforming PVM.
+This identification problem is attributed to the partial equilibrium approach of the habit-forming PVM.
 The habit-forming PVM imposes no restrictions on the stochastic dynamics of net output growth.
 In this paper, therefore, I identify the role of habit formation in current account dynamics by exploiting the restrictions SOE-RBC models impose on net output growth as well as the current account.
-Conducting Bayesian calibration exercises with the SOE-RBC model with and without habit formation, I find no conclusive support for a significant role habit formation plays in Canadian current account fluctuations in post-Bretton Woods periods.
+Conducting Bayesian exercises with the SOE-RBC models with and without habit formation, I find no support for a significant role habit formation plays in the current account fluctuations in post-Bretton Woods periods of Canada and the United Kingdom.
 In fact, adding habit formation to the canonical SOE-RBC model of NR makes the model's fit to actual data much worse.
-Therefore, the results of this paper cast a doubt that habit formation could be a prime suspect for generating current account fluctuations in Canada.
+Therefore, the results of this paper cast serious doubt whether habit formation could be a prime suspect for generating current account fluctuations in the two small open economies.